 What is Negligence?

 One of the most common types of personal injury cases involves a claim of negligence.
 Negligence describes a situation where a defendant is accused of acting carelessly (or in a “negligent” manner), which thereby results in a plaintiff’s personal injuries or damage/destruction of property.
-Negligence is a difficult area of tort law that in order to be awarded damages successfully requires an experienced personal injury attorney in Shreveport, Louisiana.
+Negligence is a difficult area of tort law that in order to be awarded damages successfully requires an experienced Shreveport personal injury attorney.

 - Duty of care owed by the defendant to the plaintiff

 - Actual causal connection between the defendant’s negligence and the resulting harm to the plaintiff

 - Proximate cause, which relates to whether the harm to the plaintiff was foreseeable by the defendant and/or the plaintiff

 - Damages resulting from the defendant’s negligent conduct

 A subject’s duty can be attributed to a number of circumstances, including where an individual is driving a motor vehicle and must drive safely with regard to other drivers and in observance of the rules of the road, a professional commitment such as in a legal or medical relationship, or other relationships in our society where responsibility to act is governed by law.
 A breach of duty in the case of a motorist failing to stop or issue a signal ahead of an event may cause car accident injury to another party that would have a good argument for the negligence of the driver directly.
 Another example falls under the attractive nuisance doctrine, which states that property owners have a duty to minimize the risk of children receiving injuries or wrongfully dying on their property.